 - 19.1.
 The University and the Faculty recognise certain acceptable reasons for the interruption of studies. - 19.2.
-The following provisions from the Yearbook 2024 (Part 1 General) Postgraduate Qualifications para 10 shall be applicable to the interruption of master's and doctoral studies:

-10.1 Acceptable reasons for interruption of studies
+The provisions from the Yearbook 2025 (Part 1 General) Admission and registration para 13 (Interruption of studies) shall be applicable to the interruption of master's and doctoral studies.
+Para 13.1 deals with the acceptable reasons for interruption of studies (work responsibilities, medical reasons, financial reasons or highly personal circumstances, if thoroughly and convincingly substantiated).
+Para 13.2 deals with the procedure to apply for an interruption of studies.
+Further provisions on the impact of interruption on an academic record and studies fees, as well as the procedure to return to studies after an interruption are also included in para 13.

-Where an application for consent to an interruption of Master's or Doctoral studies is being considered, the indications below of possible reasons shall serve as the guidelines in judging the acceptability of the reasons given in support of such application.
-Your application shall be substantiated by means of appropriate supporting documents, such as letter of appointment, text of academic assignment, medical certificate(s), financial statement(s), and affidavit:

-- 10.1.1 Situation at work

-- 10.1.2 Medical reasons

-- 10.1.3 Financial reasons

-- 10.1.4 Highly special personal circumstances, if thoroughly and convincingly substantiated.

-10.2 Procedure for applications for consent to an interruption of studies

-- 10.2.1 Your application for consent to an interruption of studies shall reach the appropriate faculty secretary on or before 30 April of the year concerned.
-Applications received after 30 April of the year concerned will be considered on merit, provided that the student has not registered for the year. - 10.2.2 Consent to an interruption of studies shall be considered on the recommendation of your supervisor and the chairperson of the department concerned. - 10.2.3 Where any such application has been granted in accordance with the internal procedures of the faculty board concerned, it shall be noted in the next Communications Report of such faculty board. - 10.2.4 Consent to an interruption of studies shall be granted for a period of not less than one year. - 10.2.5 Consent to an interruption of studies for the degree of Master shall in the normal course of events be granted to any student once only and for a period of one year. - 10.2.6 Consent to an interruption of studies for the degree of Doctor shall in the normal course of events be granted to any one student either twice at the most, namely for a period of one year in each instance, or once only, namely for a period of two years. - 19.3.
-Where an application for consent to an interruption of doctoral studies is submitted, such an application must be accompanied by the relevant progress report (if required) and application for reregistration (after the interruption) as referred to in paragraph 5.3 on pages 52-53 of the Yearbook 2024 (Part 8 Law).
-Permission to register after the interruption is recommended by the Research Committee or the Dean to the Faculty Board in accordance with paragraph 5.3 as referred to above.
+- 19.3.
+Where an application for consent to an interruption of doctoral studies is submitted, such an application must be accompanied by the relevant progress report (if required) and application for reregistration (after the interruption) as referred to in paragraph 5.3 on pages 52-53 of the Yearbook 2025 (Part 8 Law).
+Permission to register after the interruption is recommended by the Research Committee or the Dean to the Faculty Board in accordance with paragraph 5.3 as referred to above. - 19.4.

-19.4.
 Any student who wishes to deregister (i.e. to terminate master's or doctoral studies) must notify the Faculty Administrator accordingly, after informing the supervisor(s).
 Faculty Board approval is not required for deregistration.